09 Jun Reconnect with Social Retargeting

 Set Campaign Goals and a Timeline

 What is the goal for your campaign?
 If you are building a branding strategy, retargeting ads should have a consistent frequency over a longer period.
-In contrast, if you have a short-term offer, consistently retargeting an audience without a frequency cap could drive more impressions to consumers that have already demonstrated interest.
+Retargeting an audience without a frequency cap could drive more impressions to consumers that have already demonstrated interest if you have a short term offer.

 Analyze the Data